sigurdkampevold/media_mood/index.markdown

 The compound score above drops drastically in March 2020.
 There are other sections of the plot where the compound drops drastically, but this in the only section havving no significant drop in the amount of quotations.
 Moreover, the mood stays down for some time, actually until the end of the data set.

 As an illuminated reader, you have surely drawn the lines already.
 A certain pandemic hit the western world in March 2020, resulting in lockdowns, fright and economic cracks.
 The mood in the population indeed fell in this period, and the diagram points out that the same yielded in the media.
 The Quotebank dataset provides a unique opportunity to assess how the mood in the media changed during the first lockdowns, and we decide to dive further into the topic.

 To assess the changes in the mood, we will study the compound score in the media in January and February 2020, and call this the pre-COVID score.
 This score will be compared to the score in the March and April 2020, namely the COVID score.
 Indeed, this is a simplification, but it is adequate for our purpose.

 The mean compound score of pre-COVID is $0.19$, versus the mean compound score of COVID at $0.16$.
 In other words, the compound score was %18.75$ higher pre-COVID.
 Thus, the mood in the media was better before lockdowns.

-To conclude on whether the observed difference is significant, we utilize the previously mentioned *t-test*, resulting in a p-value of $0.0$, signifying that the result is very significant.
+To conclude on whether the observed difference is significant, we utilize the previously mentioned _t-test_, resulting in a p-value of $0.0$, signifying that the result is very significant.
 We could therefore conclude that the COVID-19 pandemic affected the mood in the media, and that it got worse.

-##### _Media_

-Another interesting hypothesis is that the mood differs between different media outlets.
-Do you read the Wall Street Journal or Peoples magazine together with your morning coffee if you want to set the mood for the rest of the day?
+### How Does the Mood Differ Across Media Outlets?

+We can say that the mood of the quotations in the media doesn't vary too much across, unless a global pandemic hits us.
+However, as the media eventually decides what reaches the public debate and your mind, it could be interesting to explore how the mood differs across the media.
+Which newspapers are more positive, and which are more negative?
+If you want to kick-off the day with a good mood, should you read Wall Street Journal or Peoples Magazine?

-It seems plausible that the sentiment and subjectivity in a daily newspaper will be different than a celebrity or sports magazine.
-To investigate this hypothesis, a subsample of media outlets from the quote bank is chosen.
-The subsample is based on a selection of the most well-known English newspapers and magazines from different categories.
-The quotes are then assigned with values for compound and subjectivity score.
+Initially, it is reasonable to believe that the compound and subjectivity score of daily newspaper is different from that of a celebrity magazine.
+But does the Quotebank data set provide evidence for such a hypothesis?
+To investigate this, we choose to focus on a subsample of the media outlets represented in Quotebank.
+The subsample is a selection of the most well-known English-writing newspapers and magazines aiming to represent different categories.
+As earlier, we use _Vader_ and _TextBlob_ to compute the compound score and subjectivity score of each quotes, eventually grouped by media outlet and outlet category.

-Below is a scatterplot showing the connection between mean polarity and subjectivity score for the selected media outlets.
+Starting the analyses, we plot the average compound score against the average subjectivity score for the selected media outlets:

 {% include_relative /_plots/scatterplot_medias.html %}

 Clearly, there is a difference!

-First let us have a look at the two extremes: New York Times and Woman’s Day.
-The reputable New York Times receives an average compound score of 0.085, while Woman’s Day providing recipes and relationship advice, get a score of 0.235.
-For the subjectivity score the same outlets get a score of respectively 0.344 and 0.426.
-The differences are clear, and statistically very significant.
-Is this a general trend for newspapers and magazines?
+Even though all the outlets are situated within a relative tiny part of the area, there seems significant variance in the two sores.
+Let's consider two of the extremes: New York Times and Woman's Day.
+The reputable New York Times, a daily newspaper, has an average compound score of $0.085$, while the celebrity magazine Woman's Day, providing recipes and relationship advices, receives a score of $0.235$ - nearly three times as high.
+On the other hand, the subjectivity scores of the outlets are $0.344$ and $0.426$ respectively.
+The differences are clear, and statistically significant by our methods.
+Is this an example of a general trend for newspapers and magazines?

-To examine this, we further assign the media outlets with four subcategories: subcategories Newspapers, Sports and celebrity magazines and “others”.
-Below, the distribution of the compound scores for the four subcategories are drawn.
-The amount of positive quotes in sport and celebrity magazines (average compound score 0.27 and 0.17) clearly surpasses those from the newspapers (average compound 0.14).
+For further investigations, we assign each media outlet to one of four different subcategories: Newspapers, sports newspapers, celebrity magazines and "others".
+Averaging the scores within each subcategory, we get the following distributions:

 {% include_relative /_plots/polarity_distribution_categories_same_plot.html %}

+[comment]: # "Need to have x-axis!"

+The differences are significant.
+The amount of positive quotations in sports newspapers and celebrity magazines clearly surpasses the amount in the daily newspapers, having average compound scores of $0.27$ and $0.17$ versus $0.14$ respectively.
+This might be reasonable, as daily newspaper should cover all the suffering in the society, while sports newspapers might focus on victorious athletes.

-To conclude it seems safe to assume that if you are one of those who are influenced by what you read: Put away your newspapers and start reading some gossip!
+However, it seems safe to conclude that if you are getting influenced by what you read in the media: Put away your newspapers and start reading some gossip!

 {% include_relative /_plots/wsj_moving.html %}

 ##### _Gender_

 TODO: Få inn nøkkeltall og compound distribution histogram, evt også noe bonus

 Do the represented genders in the dataset differ in their sentiments?